Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: Introduction

 where we again write $*_t$ for the Hodge star induced by the $\gt$-structure $\varphi_t$, and $\Delta_{\varphi_t}$ is the Hodge Laplacian of $g_t:=g_{\varphi_t}$ on 3-forms.
 Again, if $M$ is compact, the Laplacian flow \eqref{eq: Laplacian.flow} has torsion-free $\gt$-structures as its critical points.

 Typically, one restricts the Laplacian flow \eqref{eq: Laplacian.flow} to \emph{closed} $\gt$-structures, because in that setting one obtains a good analytic theory, the cohomology class of the flowing $\gt$-structure $\varphi_t$ is preserved (so we are seeking torsion-free $\gt$-structures in a given class), and the flow (in the compact setting) can be interpreted as the gradient flow of the Hitchin volume functional on $[\varphi_t]=[\varphi_0]$.
 See \cites{Bryant2011, Karigiannis2020, Lotay2017, Lotay2015} for more details on the Laplacian flow.
 By contrast, it is not known whether starting \eqref{eq: Laplacian.flow} at a \emph{coclosed} $\gt$-structure may preserve coclosedness, however much one might naively expect this from a flow which is initially in the direction of coexact forms.
-Indeed, to our knowledge, there are no particular examples in the literature of a Laplacian flow actually preserving the coclosed property.
+Indeed, to our knowledge, there are no particular examples in the literature of a Laplacian flow preserving the coclosed property.
+On the other hand, neither are there explicit examples for which the coclosed condition is not preserved, as far as the authors are aware, so the field seems still very much open to exploration.

 We also note that we do not currently have any general analytic theory for the Laplacian flow, except when restricted to closed $\gt$-structures.

 In Theorem \ref{thm:Laplacian.flow.cCY}, we will obtain ancient families of coclosed $\gt$-structures solving the Laplacian flow \eqref{eq: Laplacian.flow}.